fpvandoorn/LeanCourse23/LeanCourse/Project/README.md

 * [taken] In **algebraic topology** prove the adjunction between suspensions and loop spaces.

-* In **analysis**: the Fourier transform and convolution have been defined in mathlib.
+* [taken] In **analysis**: the Fourier transform and convolution have been defined in mathlib.
 Show that the Fourier transform of a convolution is the product of Fourier transforms.

 * In **complex analysis** define the winding number of a closed curve.
 You can either use topological path lifting, or its analytic definition (Cauchy's integral formula exists in mathlib).